To attract the top sales talent, start with a strategic plan.

 To super charge your candidate referral pipeline, you can:

-- Ask new employees for referrals during the onboarding process
+- Ask new employees for referrals during the onboarding process on their selling history.

 - Create contests for employees to compete for the most referrals

 - Pass out referral cards at events

 - Allow non-employees to refer candidates (clients, vendors, past employees, etc.)

 For more tips on creating a referral program, visit this link.